aurium/js13k-2020/README.md

 * **Up arrow:** Accelerate the ship.
 * **Down arrow:** slow down the ship.
 * **Space bar:** Launch guided missiles.

+In space, lack of friction is your worst enemy.
+Use the down arrow to brake and facilitate maneuvers.

 You can't exceed light speed.
 As you become near to that, less you propulsion will take effect.